lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Note that, at least at the time of writing, the algorithm `RSAOAEPKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it cannot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.

 ## Promotion of ECDH into a KEM {#sec-DHKEM}

-The elliptic curve Diffie-Hellman algorithm identified by the OID `id-ecDH` as defined in [RFC5480] and [SEC1] is a key agreement algorithm requiring both parties to contribute an asymmetric keypair to the derivation of the shared secret key.
-A "key agreement" type algorithm has the following API:
+A "key agreement" or "Diffie-Hellman (DH)" type algorithm is a key establishment algorithm requiring both parties to contribute an asymmetric keypair to the derivation of the shared secret key.
+DH algorithms have the following API:

    * `DH(skX, pkY) -> ss`: Each party combines their secret key `skX` with the other party's public key `pkY`.

+In this specification, we consider only the elliptic curve Diffie-Hellman algorithm identified by the OID `id-ecDH` as defined in [RFC5480] and [SEC1].

-Note the difference between the API of `DH(skX, pkY) -> ss` and `KEM.Encap(pk) -> (ss, ct)` presented above.
+Note the difference between the API of `DH(skX, pkY) -> ss` and `KEM.Encaps(pk) -> (ss, ct)` presented above.
 For this reason, a Diffie-Hellman key exchange cannot be directly combined with ML-KEM.
-Fortunately, a Diffie-Hellman key agreement can be easily promoted into a KEM `Encap(pk) -> (ss, ct)` by having the sender generate an ephemeral keypair for themself and sending their public key as the ciphertext `ct`.
+Fortunately, a Diffie-Hellman key agreement can be easily promoted into a KEM `Encaps(pk) -> (ss, ct)` by having the sender generate an ephemeral keypair for themself and sending their public key as the ciphertext `ct`.
 Composite ML-KEM uses a simplified version of the DHKEM definition from [RFC9180]:

 ~~~
-DHKEM.Encap(pkR):
+DHKEM.Encaps(pkR):
   (skE, pkE) = GenerateKeyPair()
   ss = DH(skE, pkR)
   ct = SerializePublicKey(pkE)